awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

-# Set Up Recording Behavior<a name="set-up-recordings"></a>
+# Set up recording behavior<a name="set-up-recordings"></a>

 Managers can monitor live conversations, and review and download recordings of past agent conversations\.
 To set this up, you need to add the [Set Recording Behavior](set-recording-behavior.md) block to your contact flows, assign managers the appropriate permissions, and show them how to monitor live conversations and access past recordings in Amazon Connect\.

 A conversation is recorded only when the contact is connected to an agent\.
 The contact is not recorded before then, when they are connected to the flow\.
+If a customer is put on hold, the agent is still recorded\.

 **Tip**
 When a customer is on hold, the agent is still recorded\.